1-3. The Blessing on Legumes, Crop Seeds, and cereal grains – Raw, Puffed, Roasted, Cooked, Ground

 All species that are not of the five grains, whether they are defined as cereal grains [i.e. corn], or as legumes [i.e. Beans, Lentils, Peas, Chickpeas, Soybeans, peanuts], or as crop seeds [Sunflower seeds, flaxseeds, sesame seeds, and chia seeds], is either Shehakol or Ha’adama depending on how it is made, with the exception to rice and millet which will be explained in Halacha 4.

-Cooked – Whole or cracked legumes or seeds:[2] Cooked whole kernels or crop seeds receive the blessing of Ha’adama and Borei Nefashos.
+Cooked – Whole or cracked legumes or seeds:[4] Cooked whole kernels or crop seeds receive the blessing of Ha’adama and Borei Nefashos.
 This applies even if they have become partially disintegrated due to the cooking, so long as they remain partially whole.
 Likewise, if the kernels have been chopped to pieces [i.e. cracked kernels], but not ground into flour, their blessing remains Ha’adama.
+If due to the cooking the legumes have disintegrated to the point they are no longer recognizable then they are Shehakol.[5]

-Cooked – Ground legumes or seeds [i.e. course and fine flour]:[3] Cooked ground kernels or crop seeds receive the blessing of Shehakol and Borei Nefashos.
+Cooked – Ground legumes or seeds [i.e. course and fine flour]:[6] Cooked ground kernels or crop seeds receive the blessing of Shehakol and Borei Nefashos.
 Hence, all legume bread, legume crackers, and legume porridge from ground legumes is Shehakol.
 This applies even if the kernels are not finely ground and certainly if the kernels have been ground into flour.
-However, if the kernels have not been finely ground and hence course pieces of kernel flour remain, then bedieved one fulfills his obligation with the blessing of Ha’adama, even though initially the blessing remains Shehakol.[4]
+However, if the kernels have not been finely ground and hence course pieces of kernel flour remain, then Bedieved one fulfills his obligation with the blessing of Ha’adama, even though initially the blessing remains Shehakol.[7]

 Mashed cooked legumes:[8] Whole legumes which have been cooked and then mashed using a spoon are Ha’adama, being that they still retain their appearance, and it is a common way of eating.
 However, if one mashes them using a spoon masher that contains perforations, that it’s blessing is Shehakol.